RusDarius/RusDarius/README.md

     Currently I'm working on better versions and other games such as a platformer.

     In terms of problem solving, I regularly solve coding problems on CodeWars, an online coding practice site for all programmers where you can learn various programming              languages and develop a good understanding of algorithms and problem solving.
+    This is the link to my profile there https://www.codewars.com/users/Barnnabass.

 - 🌱 I’m currently trying to be more advanced in known languages (Java, JavaScript, C/C++, SQL, HTML/CSS) and learn and master some new ones (Python) or learn popular frameworks (Spring, React).